luvnft/bitcoinr/_pages/runs/14-zuerich.md

 ---
 layout: single
 title: Zürich Bitcoin Run ₿ 🏃‍♂️ 🇨🇭
-excerpt: "Third Bitcoin Run in Switzerland was in Zürich, another of my favorite cities in Switzerland.
+description: "Third Bitcoin Run in Switzerland was in Zürich, another of my favorite cities in Switzerland.
 See my run details and pictures of the best sights in town."
 header:
   video: